Sony's Spider-Man Universe

 Sony's Spider-Man Universe (SSU) is an American media franchise and shared universe centered on a series of superhero films produced by Columbia Pictures in association with Marvel Entertainment.
 Distributed by Sony Pictures Releasing, the films are based on various Marvel Comics characters and properties associated with the character Spider-Man, who is not prominently featured in the franchise.
 Unlike other shared universes that establish crossovers between entries, the films in the SSU are loosely connected, with greater emphasis on standalone storytelling over interconnectivity.

 Sony Pictures, which owns the film rights to Spider-Man, began developing an expanded universe featuring supporting characters from the Spider-Man films by December 2013.
 The studio planned to use The Amazing Spider-Man 2 (2014) to launch several spin-off films focused on Spider-Man villains from the comics, including a Venom film.
 After the relative critical and financial disappointment of The Amazing Spider-Man 2, these plans were abandoned, and in February 2015, Sony announced a deal to collaborate with Marvel Studios on future Spider-Man films and integrate the character into the Marvel Cinematic Universe (MCU).
-This relationship produced Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021), while Sony separately re-developed Venom (2018) as a stand-alone film with its own fictional universe.
+This relationship produced Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), Spider-Man: No Way Home (2021), and Spider-Man: Brand New Day (2026), while Sony separately re-developed Venom (2018) as a stand-alone film with its own fictional universe.
 Sony and Marvel Studios renegotiated their deal in 2019 to share the Spider-Man character between the MCU and their standalone Marvel-based films.

-Venom was followed by Venom: Let There Be Carnage (2021) and Morbius (2022), both of which have mid-credits scenes that feature elements from the multiverse concept to link the SSU with the MCU, while Sony's animated Spider-Man: Across the Spider-Verse (2023) is also connected to the SSU.
+Venom was followed by Venom: Let There Be Carnage (2021) and Morbius (2022), both of which have mid-credits scenes that feature elements from the multiverse concept to link the SSU with the MCU, while Sony's animated Spider-Verse series (2023) is also connected to the SSU.
 These were followed by Madame Web, Venom: The Last Dance, and Kraven the Hunter in 2024, which all feature additional characters related to Spider-Man in the comics.
-Morbius, Madame Web, and Kraven the Hunter received negative reviews from critics and were commercial failures, while the Venom films received mixed reviews and were commercially successful.
+Morbius, Madame Web, and Kraven the Hunter received negative reviews and were commercial failures, while the Venom films received mixed reviews and were commercially successful.
 The franchise has grossed over $2 billion worldwide.
-By the end of 2024, Sony stopped developing further films to focus on its other Spider-Man properties, such as the live-action Sony Pictures Television series Spider-Noir (2026), which is set in the same shared universe.
+By the end of 2024, Sony stopped developing further standalone films to focus on its other Spider-Man properties, such as the live-action Sony Pictures Television series Spider-Noir (2026), which is part of the franchise but set in an alternate universe.